Albiac, Haute-Garonne

 Albiac ([albjak]) is a commune in the Haute-Garonne department in southwestern France.

 Geography

 The commune is bordered by five other communes: Loubens-Lauragais to the north, Le Faget to the east, La Salvetat-Lauragais to the southeast, Caraman to the south, and finally by Mascarville to the west.

 Population

-The inhabitants of the commune are known as Albiacois and Albiacoises.
+The inhabitants of the commune are known as Albiacois and Albiacoises in French.